 Policy: Classrooms will be organized learning environments that promote healthy development and children's skill growth, including children with disabilities.
 The environment will have appropriate schedules, lesson plans, and indoor and outdoor learning experiences that provide adequate opportunities for choice, play, exploration, and experimentation among a variety of learning, sensory, and motor experiences with age appropriate materials.
+For infants and toddlers, the classroom will promote relational learning and include individualized and small group activities that integrate appropriate daily routines into a flexible schedule of learning experiences.
+For preschool age children, the classroom will include teacher-directed and child-initiated activities, active and quiet learning activities, and opportunities for individual, small group, and large group learning activities.

-- Classroom environments will be set up to ensure at least 35 square feet of usable space per child. - Staff will have the classroom environment reflective of current enrollment, including enrollment changes throughout the year. - Classroom environments will be inclusive of any children with disabilities enrolled in the classroom, as well as dual language learners. - Classroom organization will be done in accordance with the predominant classroom curricula: - Head Start & Pre-K: Opening the World of Learning (OWL) - Early Head Start: Creative Curriculum - Early Head Start Home-Based: Partners for a Healthy Baby and Creative Curriculum - Classrooms will use defined interest areas including, but not limited to: - o Block area - Sensory table - o Library - Math/science
+- 1. Classroom environments will be set up to ensure at least 35 square feet of usable space per child. - 2.
+Staff will have the classroom environment reflective of current enrollment, including enrollment changes throughout the year. - 3.
+Classroom environments will be inclusive of any children with disabilities enrolled in the classroom, as well as dual language learners. - 4.
+Classroom organization will be done in accordance with the predominant classroom curricula: - a.
+Head Start/Pre-K: Opening the World of Learning (OWL) - b.
+Early Head Start Center-based: Creative Curriculum for Infants, Toddlers & Twos - c.
+Early Head Start Home-Based: Partners for a Healthy Baby and Creative Curriculum - 5.
+Classrooms will use defined interest areas including, but not limited to: - a.
+Block area - b.
+Sensory table - c.
+Library

+- d.
+Math/science

+- e.
+Dramatic play

+- f.
+Art

-- Dramatic play - o Art - Writing center - Table toys/manipulatives - Safe Place - Classrooms shall provide enough equipment, toys, materials, consumables, and furniture to meet the needs and facilitate the participation of enrolled children and adults in the classroom.
-Materials will be changed intentionally and periodically to support children's interests, development and learning. - Classroom equipment and materials must be made from non-toxic materials - Staff will follow the cleaning schedule for cleaning, sanitizing and disinfecting classroom equipment, materials, and environment, see Cleaning Policy for more information. - Classroom materials will be purchased and chosen based on curriculum, developmental, or cultural and diversity needs, or necessary accommodations. - Staff will use the recommendations from managers, coordinators, supervisors, consultants, and/or service providers around classroom design and materials.
-This may include, but is not limited to environmental checklists, daily and playground inspections, and center checks.
+- g.
+Writing center

+- h.
+Table toys/manipulatives

+- i.
+Safe Place

+- 6. Classrooms shall provide enough equipment, toys, materials, consumables, furniture, and other supplies to meet the needs and facilitate the participation of enrolled children and adults in the classroom.
+Materials will be changed intentionally and periodically to support children's interests, development, and learning.

+- a.
+Classroom equipment and materials must be made from non-toxic materials

+- b.
+Staff will follow the cleaning schedule for cleaning, sanitizing and disinfecting classroom equipment, materials, and environment, see Cleaning Policy and Procedure for more information.

+- 7. Classroom materials will be purchased and chosen based on curriculum, developmental, or cultural and diversity needs, or necessary accommodations.

+- 8. Staff will use the recommendations from managers, supervisors, consultants, and/or service providers around classroom design and materials.
+This may include, but is not limited to environmental checklists, playground inspections, and center checks.